-The estate trustees auctioned off much of the castle furnishings in 1941, and the estate was purchased by David Bevan in 1942.
-However, Bevan never lived at Margam, and allowed the castle to decay until finally selling to the Glamorgan County Council in 1973.
+The estate trustees auctioned off much of the castle furnishings in 1941, and David Bevan purchased the estate in 1942.
+Bevan never lived at Margam and allowed the castle to decay until finally selling to the Glamorgan County Council in 1973.
 It is now owned by the Neath Port Talbot County Borough Council and used for conferences and to host events.
 The grounds have become an extremely popular country park, a huge space for families to stroll and picnic and to view the deer herd that roams the grounds.

 At the bottom of the gardens are the ruins of 12th century Margam Abbey, once the largest and richest monastery in Wales.
 Part of the medieval abbey survives as the parish church, and beside the church is the Margam Stone Museum, with pre-Norman and medieval carved stones from the area.